kartechkeyan98/LP/README.md

 The suite of operations deal with elementwise, reduction and matmul operations for which a variaety of kernels are provided.

-> NOTE: Matmul is work in progress and while reduction kernel is done, the actual concrete implementations of functions like
+> NOTE: Matmul is work in progress
-> mean, stddev etc are yet to be implemented!